IkedaLab-Daniel/study-notes-vault/github-foundation-p1/Module-4.md

 Every push to the default branch and the protected branch Every pull request to the default branch
 The default branch every Monday at 14:20 UTC

+Unit 5: Lab

+Unit 6: Quiz

+Unit 7: Summary
+In this module, you learned how to enable and configure code scanning for your repository.
+Code scanning works with the integrated GitHub CodeQL action or with third party tools.
+You can schedule or trigger it based on specific events, saving time and ensuring your code stays free of errors and security vulnerabilities.
+Without code scanning, you'd need to manually verify the code base, which can take a lot of time and has a higher potential for mistakes.
+Code scanning alerts you of any problems and lets you review these issues in a single location.